Meet our new automobile, a 2004 Honda Pilot, which we purchased as a replacement for our ailing, rusty 1997 Ford F-150 pickup:

 Along the way, we saved diligently for the purchase, putting more than a healthy car payment away each month so that we could pay for the right vehicle completely out of pocket when the time came.
 We kept this savings entirely separate from everything else and never looked at it as part of our emergency savings.

-One weekend, Rachel (click that link to find out more about her) showed us a local Craigslist entry for a 2004 Honda Pilot.
+Rachel (click that link to find out more about her) showed us a local Craigslist entry for a 2004 Honda Pilot.
 The owners seemed to be asking a very reasonable price for the mileage and condition claimed, so my wife elected to give it a look.

 My wife inspected the vehicle, test drove it, got the VIN number, and had it inspected.
 She reported to me that the previous owners were seeking to sell mostly because they needed to improve their monthly cash flow and debt situation – meaning, of course, that they still owed money on the car.
 She also reported that the vehicle was in stellar condition, as it turned out that the previous owner actually worked on automobiles for a living.